RuwanSenavirathna/PyShop/README.md

-# PyShop

-Building a web site with Django.
+# PyShop | Building a web site with Django

-This is a simple eCommerce project including admin panel and nice frontend.
+This is a simple eCommerce Django project including admin panel and nice frontend.
 Data is sending to the frontend templates via views by importing models to views(No API used for that).

 ..........